anan44/it-starts-with-clojure/materials/5-requests-for-data/README.md

 # Requests for Data

-In this chapter we are going to be making some [http requests](https://www.tutorialspoint.com/http/http_requests.htm), and playing with some data sets that we get from the web.
+In this chapter we will be playing with some real life data and making some [http requests](https://www.tutorialspoint.com/http/http_requests.htm).
 This is a rather common part for modern applications, so you probably might have done something similar in your previous programming adventures.